 I’ve virtually “met” many people who are in a situation where a port and regularly scheduled infusions are truly their only option.
 For these people, the risks of a port and dependence are worth taking because they’d always be dehydrated otherwise.
 However, if someone has the capability to intake adequate fluids orally, it is not worth the risks.
 Lucky for me, I fall into the category where regularly scheduled infusions weren’t worth the risks because I can stay hydrated most days.
 I am not saying it is always easy for me to stay hydrated, but most days, it is possible.
 There have been times when I have wished I could just hook up a saline bag to a port and be done with it, but that is not a reason to risk infection and dependence.

 Have a 24 hour urine collection.
-I used to think I didn’t properly hold on to fluids.
+I used to think I didn’t ever properly hold on to fluids.
 It turns out this was because I wasn’t consuming enough sodium (this surprised me) and all the water I was drinking wash washing away the sodium I did consume.
 Without enough sodium, my body couldn’t hold on to the water.
 Once I adjusted my sodium intake, I found I held on to my water and felt dehydrated way less often.
 In turn, I needed IV infusions less often.